 These volunteers are the core of the program.
-They share food, spend the night, play with children and lend their passion and expertise to help families get back on their feet.
+They share food, play with children and lend their passion and expertise to help families get back on their feet.
 When motivated people from diverse backgrounds and life experiences all agree that families need to stay together and, in the process, they truly create “home” and a community for families who have no place left to turn.

 Our "CYP" program provides mentorship, multiple resources, and activities designed for all children in our program.

 All of our guests have access to life-skills classes including financial literacy, vocational training, parenting, and rental readiness to give them the tools to succeed.

 Our families are engaged in case management on a regular basis.
 This holistic approach assesses their needs and provides access to resources necessary for our guests to move forward.

 We provide after-care services to all of our families up to two years post-graduation to ensure they are in a stable and sustainable situation.